Nurse Types / Nurse Practitioner / Prescribing Medication

 - Prescribe medications

-There is one notable difference between doctors and nurse practitioners.
+One notable difference between doctors and nurse practitioners is the amount of time required for their education and training.
 Doctors spend, on average, three more years on their education and training than NPs.
-Nurse practitioners must first become registered nurses, which takes two to four years depending on the route you select.
-Then they must obtain a master’s degree, which takes an additional two to three years.
-Finally, NPs must pass the APRN certification exam.
+Nurse practitioners must first become registered nurses, a process that generally takes two to four years depending on whether you begin by pursuing an ADN degree or a BSN degree.
+After becoming an ADN- or BSN-registered nurse, nurse practitioner candidates must pursue and earn a master’s degree, which takes an additional two to three years.
+After this has been completed, NPs must pass the APRN certification exam.

 Which states allow nurse practitioners to prescribe medications?